Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Preliminary definitions

 \subsubsection{CLM Activation Layer}

-The previously described mathematical structure of the cumulative link models can be utilised as link function in deep learning architectures \cite{clm}.
+The aforementioned mathematical structure of the CLM can be utilised as link function in DL architectures \cite{clm}.
 On this wise, the one dimensional output of a deep network is mapped to a set of predicted probabilities through a CLM, for which we considered (as in the case of the LogisticAT method) a logistic distribution for the error component $\epsilon$.
 In order to ensure the ordering of the vector $\bm{\theta}$, the next definition is considered: $\theta_q = \theta_1 + \sum_{i=1}^{q - 1}\alpha_i^2$, with $q \in \{2, ..., Q-1 \}$, then $\theta_1$ and $\alpha_2,\ldots,\alpha_{Q-1}$ can be learnt without constraints.

 In addition, a cost function that takes greater account of ordinality is considered \cite{qwk_loss}.
 This function, denoted as $\psi_{\text{ QWK}}$, is based in the Quadratic Weighted Kappa (QWK) metric, and it is defined in terms of the predicted probabilities: